peetceenatoo/polyplot/README.md

 ## This algorithm

 Let's initially consider a restriction of the problem.
-Let $p(x)$ be an n-degree polynomial with integer coefficients.
+Let $p(x)$ be an $n$-degree polynomial with integer coefficients.
-One may want to plot the polynomial for k consecutive integer positive values of x, or to plot it for some integer positive values such that the largest one is k.
+One may want to plot the polynomial for $k$ consecutive integer positive values of $x$, or to plot it for some integer positive values such that the largest one is $k$.
 This algorithm seems to be working, through a phase of initialization with time complexity $O(n^2)$ and a phase of actual evaluation with time complexity $O(k*n)$.
-As k is reasonably much larger than n in - kind of - every realistic context, it just works better.
+As $k$ is reasonably much larger than $n$ in - kind of - every realistic context, it just works better.

 ## Implementation